Parboiled Rice — Nutrients, Health Benefits, And Shopping Tips

 How to store parboiled rice

-Parboiled rice should be stored in an airtight container in a cool, dry place.
-A pantry or cupboard is ideal for maintaining its quality.
-Properly stored, parboiled rice can last for up to a year.
+Parboiled rice should be kept in a sealed container in a cool, dry location.
+A pantry or cupboard works well for preserving its quality.
+When stored correctly, parboiled rice can remain good for 1-2 years.

 For even longer storage, consider vacuum-sealing parboiled rice to protect it from air and moisture, ensuring it stays fresh for an extended period.